Ashraful2880/Client-AI-Tours-And-Travels/README.md

 * React Router.
 * CSS Framework-Bootstrap.
 * Deployed On Netlify.
-* firebase Authentication.
+* Firebase Authentication.

 ### Back-End Technology:

 * Node JS.
 * Express JS.
 * Mongo DB
+* Deployed On Heroku.

 ### Features.

+* Users Can Register With Email.
-* Users Can Registration With Email & Password.
+* Users Can login with email And Password.
 * Users Can Also Sign in with Google & github.
-* User Can Log Out.
+* User Can Log Out By One Click.
-* User Can Add Order, cancel & Offer a order.
+* User Can Add Order, cancel order & Offer a order.
 * Responsive With Mobile,Tablet & Laptop.